 - It's also worth mentioning that this genre greatly inspired Grunge music.

-- Also related to symphonic metal and power metal is progressive metal, which combines the power and aggression of metal with the instrumental technicality and odd song construction of prog-rock.
+- Also related to symphonic metal and power metal is Progressive Metal, which combines the power and aggression of metal with the instrumental technicality and odd song construction of prog-rock.
 Some of the bands, like Shadow Gallery, also take on classical influences, while others such as Liquid Tension Experiment have a jazz-fusion influence.
 The genre tends to be focused on Epic Rocking and instrumental technicality.
-Some well-known bands in this genre include Dream Theater, Fates Warning, Queensryche, Symphony X, Pain of Salvation, Ayreon and the aforementioned bands.
+Some well-known bands in this genre include Dream Theater, Fates Warning, Queensr˙che, Symphony X, Pain Of Salvation, Ayreon and the aforementioned bands.
 There are also quite a few progressive death metal bands around, including Opeth, Atheist, and Cynic.

 - Metalcore, while immensely divisive among many metalheads, does occasionally fall under the heavy metal umbrella, having two flavors: "first-wave" or "traditional" metalcore, which is a fusion of hardcore and various genres of metal (frequently sludge) and which commonly features odd time signatures, astoundingly ferocious shouted/screamed vocals, and frequent experimental elements; as far as metal fans go, this variety is generally well-liked.
 The other one is "melodic" or "pop" metalcore, which fuses Melodic Death Metal with modern breakdown-oriented hardcore music.
 Its most iconic features are chugging "breakdowns" (where the tempo and musical complexity are reduced for a period and the band rides only one or two chords), disjointed song structures, and hoarse, shouted vocals alternated with clean poppy vocals that tend to be far tamer in range and intensity than usual metal singing.
 Important bands in the former category include Starkweather, Converge, and Shai Hulud, while the latter category includes Trivium, Avenged Sevenfold, and Killswitch Engage.
 It has a derivative called "deathcore" that adds influences from down-tempo "slam" death metal and grindcore.
 Job For A Cowboy's debut EP is probably the definitive deathcore record.
 Recently many metalcore bands have begun taking in influences from thrash metal (probably in imitation of Trivium), but most dedicated thrashers are not impressed.

-- Sludge metal fuses elements of doom metal and crossover thrash with old school Hardcore Punk, with several bands being influenced by stoner rock and grunge (particularly, The Melvins).
+- Sludge metal (found on the Doom Metal page) fuses elements of doom metal and crossover thrash with old school Hardcore Punk, with several bands being influenced by stoner rock and grunge (particularly, The Melvins).
 There are also several bands that played sludge while incorporating elements of genres such as Death Metal, Noise Rock, Grindcore and Crust Punk.
 Somewhat peripheral to the metal scene throughout much of the '90s, it was centered around a number of regional scenes, the most notable of which was the New Orleans, Louisiana or "NOLA" scene, which produced such acts as Eyehategod, Crowbar and Acid Bath, while a thriving North Carolina scene produced Corrosion of Conformity and Buzzov* en.
 The genre was brought to prominence in the mid 90s when now-former Pantera vocalist Phil Anselmo formed Down, a side project which brought together musicians from several major sludge bands.
 In the 21st century, a new scene emerged in Georgia which gave sludge metal with a progressive, psychedelic rock edge, including Mastodon, Baroness and Kylesa.
-Many bands, including Isis, Cult of Luna and Pelican, took a Neurosis inspired sound and incorporated more prominent Post-Rock influences, forming a style now known as post-metal, sometimes called "atmospheric sludge".
+Many bands, including Isis, Cult of Luna and Pelican, took a Neurosis-inspired sound and incorporated more prominent Post-Rock influences, forming a style now known as post-metal (found on the Post-Rock page), sometimes called "atmospheric sludge".
 Both of these newer styles tend to be looked down upon by sludge purists, and many would argue that the post-metal bands shouldn't be considered a part of sludge metal.

 - It introduced the extremely popular D-tuned guitar tone, which is one cause of its fuzzy n' sludgy, tar-esque guitar work.
 Born with the punk acts of the early '80s and codified by Grunge bands such as The Melvins and Mudhoney, it was adopted in spades by Nu Metal and Post-Grunge, for better or for worse, which led to the chord ultimately becoming a staple of modern rock.